-The nerve damage interferes with the messages sent between the brain and other organs and areas of the autonomic nervous system, such as the heart, blood vessels and sweat glands.
+The nerve damage affects the messages sent between the brain and other organs and areas of the autonomic nervous system.
+These areas include the heart, blood vessels and sweat glands.

 - Dizziness and fainting when standing, caused by a sudden drop in blood pressure.

-- Urinary problems, such as difficulty starting urination, incontinence, difficulty sensing a full bladder and inability to completely empty the bladder, which can lead to urinary tract infections.
+- Urinary problems, such as difficulty starting urination, loss of bladder control, difficulty sensing a full bladder and inability to completely empty the bladder.
+Not being able to completely empty the bladder can lead to urinary tract infections.

-- Difficulty digesting food, such as feeling full after a few bites of food, loss of appetite, diarrhea, constipation, abdominal bloating, nausea, vomiting, difficulty swallowing and heartburn, all due to changes in digestive function.
+- Difficulty digesting food, such as feeling full after a few bites of food, loss of appetite, diarrhea, constipation, abdominal bloating, nausea, vomiting, difficulty swallowing and heartburn.
+These problems are all due to changes in digestive function.

 - Inability to recognize low blood sugar (hypoglycemia), because the warning signals, such as getting shaky, aren't there.